Policies and documents

 - Take responsible ownership of all research data that they generate.

-- Follow legal, regulatory and compliance needs.
+- Follow legal, regulatory, funding and compliance needs.

 - Ensure the maximum possible security and confidentiality of research data and that personal, confidential or sensitive data is not disclosed to unauthorised recipients.